Week A

 How have other schools benefitted from BYoD?

-Some of the benefits cited by other school's using this type of scheme include:
+Some of the benefits cited by other schools using this type of scheme include:

 • Students are more accountable and more engaged